demiculus/demiculus.github.io/diet.md

   - 1875: 165cm
   - 2023: 184cm

-The main reason of this jump is starting to eat proper diet.
+The main reason of this jump is starting to eat properly.

 ### Other Problems